cquijanoch/BrushingLinkingARVR/README.md

 8. Logging data are being recorded in the same device.

-## Analysis Data

-This folder contais the statistical scripts used to analyze results.

-1. Navigate to Analysis folder.

-2. Ensure that [R](https://www.r-project.org/) is installed.

-3. In the R terminal, `> source(main.R)`, which will ingest CSVs files (tasks, tracking and forms), compute (bootstrap) CIs, and export plots.

-4. All of the .png charts will appear in this directory.

-## Acknowledgements:

-This software is based on *VisHigh* by [Doerr et al.](https://github.com/doerrna/Visual-Highlighting-for-Situated-Brushing-and-Linking)
+This project is based on *VisHigh* by [Doerr et al.](https://github.com/doerrna/Visual-Highlighting-for-Situated-Brushing-and-Linking)